 Over time, they flake off nasty particles (and leach chemicals) into your food.

-More than that, chemicals leach and off-gas under high temperatures (near 464℉), and…
+More than that, hazardous chemicals off-gas under high temperatures (near 680℉), and…

 When baking acidic dishes like pasta with red sauce or berry-filled desserts.